 Why it matters (in weight loss)

 Doing an honest evaluation to determine your motivation for losing weight is a critical step in your weight loss journey.
-When it comes to weight loss—or lifestyle changes in general—knowing your why is crucial in how successful you’ll be, especially long-term.(3)
+When it comes to weight loss—or lifestyle changes in general—knowing your why is crucial in how successful you’ll be, especially long-term.(3) It’s also important to take an honest look at where you are in terms of readiness to change.
+What stage you’re in can impact your why.

 And while there are some common motivators, the inspiration for losing weight varies from individual to individual.
 Maybe you want to be able to play with your kids or grandkids.
 Perhaps you’ve noticed that your weight is negatively impacting your self-esteem.
 It could be that you’ve been diagnosed with a medical condition where being overweight is a factor.
 Or it could simply be that you’re finally ready to get off the exhausting merry-go-round of yo-yo dieting once and for all.